aredridel/recipes/Desserts/Peach Custard Pie.md

 Mix the butter, egg, flour, sugar, vanilla and salt well.

 Arrange the peaches in the crust, then scrape the custard filling over them (do not spread or smooth, just dump it in the middle).
-Bake at 205 °C (400°F) for 10 minutes, then turn the oven down to 300 and bake for 50min longer, or until lightly browned.
+Bake at 205 °C (400°F) for 10 minutes, then turn the oven down to 150 °C (300 °F) and bake for 50 minutes longer, or until lightly browned.

-(thanks to cfox)
+[source]: # cfox